-

 OLE:

-Danish and Norwegian form of Scandinavian Olaf, meaning
+Danish pet form of Scandinavian Olaf, meaning

 -

-Russian form of Scandinavian Helge,
+(Олег): Russian form of Scandinavian Helge,

-meaning "prosperous, successful."
+meaning

 -